-ManagedConnectionId

-The incremental counter used to number connections.
+ManagedConnectionId The incremental counter used to number connections.
 The number is incremented when a connection is created.
 The counter is reset if there are no existing jobs and the Double-Take service is restarted.

-Jobld

-The unique job ID associated with this connection

-Timestamp

-The date and time the connection data was collected

-SourceUniqueID

-The unique ID Carbonite Availability and Carbonite Move assigns to the job's source server

-TargetUniqueID

-The unique ID Carbonite Availability and Carbonite Move assigns to the job's target server

-BandwidthCollar

-The bandwidth limiting that has been set or the keyword Unlimited if no bandwidth limit has been set

-CompressionEnabled

-Indicates if data is being compressed before it is sent to the target

-CompressionLevel

-The level of compression

-DiskQueueBytes

-The amount of disk space being used to queue data on the source

-InitialMirrorComplete

-Indicates if the initial mirror has been completed
+JobId The unique job ID Timestamp The date and time the connection data was collected SourceUniqueID The unique ID Carbonite Availability and Carbonite Migrate assigns to the job's source server TargetUniqueID The unique ID Carbonite Availability and Carbonite Migrate assigns to the job's target server BandwidthCollar The bandwidth limiting that has been set or the keyword Unlimited if no bandwidth limit has been set CompressionEnabled Indicates if data is being compressed before it is sent to the target CompressionLevel The level of compression DiskQueueBytes The amount of disk space being used to gueue data on the source InitialMirrorComplete Indicates if the initial mirror has been completed